Large Multi-modal Models Can Interpret Features in Large Multi-modal Models: Probing into the Features

 \subsection{Low Level Perception Features}

-One important distinction we observed in our features, as compared to those found in Large Language Models in previous studies~\citep{templeton2024scaling,bricken2023monosemanticity,gao2024scalingevaluatingsparseautoencoders}, is the presence of numerous low-level visual features.
-These features typically represent basic concepts related to common visual elements and often exhibit high activation across most images.
-For example, these features may be associated with color, shape, or fundamental visual patterns, such as mesh structures or repetitive designs.
-In the example shown in~\cref{fig:happy}, the feature associated with "happy" is only the 78th most activated feature, with many other low-level concepts present as well.
-We showcase some of these features in~\cref{appendix:low-level}, highlighting a key difference between LMMs and LLMs.
+One key distinction in our features, compared to those in Large Language Models~\citep{templeton2024scaling,bricken2023monosemanticity,gao2024scalingevaluatingsparseautoencoders}, is the presence of numerous low-level visual features.
+These features represent basic visual concepts, such as color, shape, and patterns, and often exhibit high activation across images.
+For instance, in~\cref{fig:happy}, the feature for ``happy'' ranks only 78th, with many low-level concepts also present.
+We highlight these features in~\cref{appendix:low-level}, underscoring a key difference between LMMs and LLMs.